 As long-time Capitol Hill resident, Eric has seen far too many friends move because their home no longer fit their life.
 He protested.
 Blue Star’s work has made those goodbyes less frequent and garnered a new cadre of neighbors who are in it for the long haul.

-Eric likes to get out of the hustle and bustle by taking long distance bike-packing trips and adventure racing.
+Eric likes to get out of the hustle and bustle by taking long distance bike-packing trips and competing in 8-hr to 5-day long adventure races.
 A residential architecture nerd, he loves to check out other construction projects and new methods and materials.